The Rum Diary (film): Plot

-Zimburger takes Kemp and Sala to see the island, part of which is still being used as an artillery range by the US military.
+Zimburger takes Kemp and Sala to see the island, part of which is still used as an artillery range by the US military.
 Then they head to St. Thomas for Carnival.
 Kemp finds Chenault, and they wind up on Sanderson's boat.
 Sanderson berates Kemp for involving Sala in the deal.
 At night, they go to a club, and a drunk Chenault dances with local men to provoke Sanderson, with whom she has been fighting.
 When Sanderson tries to intervene, he is forcefully removed from the dancefloor by locals and led out of the club by Kemp and Sala for his own safety.
 Chenault stays behind at the club.

 The next day, Chenault is gone, and Sanderson tells Kemp that their business arrangement is over.
 When Sala and Kemp return home, Moburg tells them that Lotterman has left and that the paper will go out of business.
 He also sells them hallucinogens, which they take.
 Kemp has an epiphany while under the influence, and resolves to write an exposé on Sanderson's shady deals.

 Lotterman returns, but will not publish Kemp's story.
-Chenault shows up at Kemp's place, after Sanderson disowns her.
-Out of spite, Sanderson withdraws his bail, meaning that Kemp and Sala are now wanted by the police.
+Chenault shows up at Kemp's place after Sanderson disowns her.
+Out of spite, Sanderson withdraws his bail, indicating that Kemp and Sala are now wanted by the police.
 Moburg also tells them that Lotterman has closed the paper.
-Kemp decides to print a last issue, telling the truth about Lotterman and Sanderson, as well as the stories Lotterman declined.
+Kemp decides to print a last issue, telling the truth about Lotterman and Sanderson as well as the stories Lotterman declined.

 To make money to print the last edition, Kemp, Sala, and Moburg place a big cockfighting bet.
 They visit Papa Nebo, Moburg's intersex witch doctor, to lay a blessing on Sala's prize cockerel.
-They win, but return to the office to find that the printing presses have been confiscated.
+They win but return to the office to find that the printing presses have been confiscated.

 Kemp continues his quest, leaving Puerto Rico on a sailboat.
-The end credits explain that Kemp makes it back to New York, marries Chenault, and becomes a successful journalist, having finally found his voice as a writer.
+The end credits explain that Kemp makes it back to New York, marries Chenault, and becomes a successful journalist, finally finding his voice as a writer.